mhfaust/component-directories/README.md

 ## Features

 - **Framework Agnostic**: Create components for any framework or library using customizable templates
-- **Template-Based Component Generation**: Generate components using predefined templates
+- **Template-Based, Configurable Sets**: Generate components using predefined sets of templates, configured via JSON
-- **Multiple Component Types**: Support for different component structures through template groups
-- **Hierarchical Configuration**: Define different templates for different parts of your project using directory-specific configurations
+- **Hierarchical Configuration**: Define different template Groups for different parts of your project using directory-specific JSON configurations
 - **Component Management**: Rename components and add new files to existing components
-- **Configurable Templates**: Customize component templates through a JSON configuration file
 - **Smart Import Updates**: Automatically updates import statements when renaming components (for TypeScript/JavaScript projects)

 ## Getting Started